bluesky/tiled/docs/source/getting-started/10-minutes-to-tiled.md

 ```

 Now the data may not be stored in a file at all.
 Tiled understands data
-stores in databases or S3-like blob stores as well, and these are become
+stores in databases or S3-like blob stores as well, and these are becoming
-increasingly common for as data scales and moves into cloud environments.
+more common as data scales and moves into cloud environments.

 The data location is always given as a URL.
 That URL begins with `file://` if
 it's a plain old file or something else if it is not.